 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-The following FAQs delve into how to be more positive, get rid of negative thoughts and live a peaceful life.
+The following FAQs delve into how one can be more positive, rid themselves of negative thoughts and live a peaceful life.

 What can I do to constantly be positive?